loda-lang/loda-programs/programs/oeis/list0.md

 * [A007742](http://oeis.org/A007742) ([L04 program](007/A007742.asm)): a(n) = n*(4*n+1).
 * [A007758](http://oeis.org/A007758) ([L04 program](007/A007758.asm)): a(n) = 2^n*n^2.
 * [A007775](http://oeis.org/A007775) ([L24 program](007/A007775.asm)): Numbers not divisible by 2, 3 or 5.
+* [A007798](http://oeis.org/A007798) ([L12 program](007/A007798.asm)): Expected number of random moves in Tower of Hanoi problem with n disks starting with a randomly chosen position and ending at a position with all disks on the same peg.
 * [A007800](http://oeis.org/A007800) ([L14 program](007/A007800.asm)): From a problem in AI planning: a(n) = 4+a(n-1)+a(n-2)+a(n-3)+a(n-4)-a(n-5)-a(n-6)-a(n-7), n>7.
 * [A007814](http://oeis.org/A007814) ([L05 program](007/A007814.asm)): Exponent of highest power of 2 dividing n, a.k.a. the binary carry sequence, the ruler sequence, or the 2-adic valuation of n.
 * [A007821](http://oeis.org/A007821) ([L04 program](007/A007821.asm)): Primes p such that pi(p) is not prime.